-Tourism enterprises target German tourists at B2B workshop in Offenbach
+Tourism enterprises target German tourists for 2017 at B2B workshop in Offenbach

-Twenty-eight (28) tourism companies from the island of Ireland travelled to Offenbach, near Frankfurt, this week – to take part in a B2B workshop and networking event with leading German tour operators.
-The event was organised by Tourism Ireland, in a bid to grow visitor numbers from Germany, our third-largest tourism market, in 2016 and beyond.
+Twenty-nine (29) tourism companies from the island of Ireland travelled to Offenbach, near Frankfurt, this week – to take part in a B2B workshop and networking event with leading German tour operators.
+The event was organised by Tourism Ireland, in a bid to grow visitor numbers from Germany, our third-largest tourism market, in 2017 and beyond.

-Zoë Redmond, Tourism Ireland’s manager for Central Europe, said: “Germany is our third-largest source of visitors and 2015 looks set to be another record year for German visitor numbers to Ireland, with this week’s CSO figures showing an increase of +13% for July to September.
-Right now, we are planning a busy programme of promotions for 2016, to keep the momentum growing and build on this year’s growth.
-Our workshop in Offenbach this week provided an excellent platform to kickstart our promotional effort for 2016 and to highlight the many things to see and do on a holiday in Ireland to influential German and Austrian tour operators.”
+Zoë Redmond, Tourism Ireland’s Manager for Central Europe, said: “Germany is our third-largest source of visitors and 2016 looks set to be another record year for German visitors to Ireland, with the latest CSO figures showing growth of over +2% for June to August.
+Right now, we are planning a busy programme of promotions for 2017, to keep the momentum growing and build on this year’s growth.
+Our workshop in Offenbach this week provided an excellent platform to kickstart our promotional effort for 2017 and to highlight the many things to see and do on a holiday in Ireland to influential German, Swiss and Austrian tour operators.”

 Notes To Editors